-Rural hospitals in Maine and across the country face numerous challenges, including transportation, physician recruitment, an aging population, high rates of chronic illness, poverty, an aging workforce and an over-dependence on government programs like Medicare and Medicaid, programs that often reimburse rural hospitals less than the cost of the care they provide.
+Rural and Community Hospitals in Maine and across the country face numerous challenges, including transportation, physician recruitment, an aging population, high rates of chronic illness, poverty, an aging workforce and an over-dependence on government programs like Medicare and Medicaid, programs that often reimburse Rural and Community Hospitals less than the cost of the care they provide.
 These organizations increasingly face the existential challenge to ‘go it alone’ or to affiliate to ensure the ability to grow, prosper, serve their communities and in some cases to survive.
 The MRHC collaboration is again unique as a third path of not independence, not affiliation, but interdependence with like-minded organizations.

 Stroudwater looks forward to the opportunity to support networks like the MRHC and others looking to create strength and sustainability through interdependence and mutual support.
 We welcome discussion with hospitals and communities that would like to learn more about this project and others like it.